How to Apply to Graduate Programs

 Individuals applying for Level I Instructional, Supervisory, Educational Specialist, and Administrative certification issued by the Pennsylvania Department of Education upon the recommendation of the University must apply using the degree application and choose "Pennsylvania Educators Level I Certification" as the degree selection.
 Additional information regarding certification may be found at The Penn State College of Education or by calling (814) 865-0488.

-- HM Special Application for Admission and Financial Assistance(will be uploaded during the application process)
+- HRIM Special Application for Admission and Financial Assistance(will be uploaded during the application process)

 - Three letters of reference (uploaded during application process)